This article shares a timeline of the renovation and refurbishment progress at Disney’s Grand Floridian Resort in 2023.

 On another note, a new DVC Tower Hotel is under construction between the Grand Floridian and the Polynesian.
 Therefore, the former scenic walkway between the hotels is closed.

-Unfortunately, you’ll have to take the construction pathway between the resorts, which requires crossing the main road twice.
-If traveling from the Grand Floridian to the Polynesian, you might take the resort boat to the Poly and then monorail back to the Grand Floridian.
+Unfortunately, you’ll have to take the construction pathway between the resorts.
+If traveling from the Grand Floridian to the Polynesian, you might prefer to take the resort boat to the Polynesian and then monorail back to the Grand Floridian.

 Upcoming Construction at Disney’s Grand Floridian